-Bri-Chem is a fluid supply specialist and industry leader in the wholesale distribution of drilling fluid chemicals and additives to the resource industry in North America.
+Bri-Chem is a leading Canadian wholesale distributor of industrial drilling fluids, products and services to the resource industry in North America.
 The Company was founded in 1985, and is headquartered in Acheson, Alberta located 20 km's west of Edmonton, Alberta.
 Bri-Chem owns a 100% interest in Bri-Chem Supply Ltd. ("Bri-Chem Supply") and a 100% interest in Sodium Solutions Inc. ("Sodium").
 Bri-Chem continues to concentrate on expanding its market presence in the chemical and fluids market with the focus being on the following three divisions: